Mighty Mouse in the Great Space Chase: Story

-While Pearl speaks with Muss, the king of Humongo, on her fears that Harry might steal the Domesday Device, he reassures her that the Device is safe because it is under the utmost security.
+While Pearl speaks with Muss, the king of Humongo, on her fears that Harry might steal the Doomsday Device, he reassures her that the Device is safe because it is under the utmost security.
 Unbeknownst to him, everything he speaks about, Harry and Swifty are discovering the loopholes for each obstacle.
 The door to the Device's vault is locked by a tempered-steel lock, but the giant mice of Humongo ever so stupidly keep a spare key under the welcome mat, which Harry finds.
 The Device is also guarded by guard dogs, but Harry and Swifty sneak in after the horn blows, and the dogs clock out.
 The Device is also guarded by the King's secret service, but the guard on duty falls for Harry's trick, assuming the note written is genuinely written by his mother, Matilda.
-Originally, Harry wrote the name Mildred, but after the guard points out the name is Matilda, Harry changes the name, and the guard runs off, asking Harry to watch the Domesday Device for him.
+Originally, Harry wrote the name Mildred, but after the guard points out the name is Matilda, Harry changes the name, and the guard runs off, asking Harry to watch the Doomsday Device for him.

 The vault itself is made of a thick coating of magnesium titanium alloy, the strongest metal known.
 Harry and Swifty activate the machine in the package Swifty was carrying the whole time, a sound amplification machine that transforms the howls of three alley cats into ultrasonic rays that shatter the vault.
 When the vault bursts from the meowing of the cats, an alarm goes off, and a guard lets the king know somebody broke into the vault.
 However, when the vault cracks open, the Device is not inside; instead, Mighty Mouse is revealed to be holding a pile of fish.
 Swifty tries to alert Harry of Mighty Mouse's presence, but Harry cannot hear him over the noise.
 Mighty Mouse throws the fish at the cats, which they catch, and run off, and then informs Harry himself of his presence.
 After a battle inside the machine, Harry orders the crew to beam the duo aboard, and while they do, the duo returns all mixed up.
 Pearl, the King, and the Humongo Police Force arrive at the vault and see Mighty Mouse inside in, and they jump to conclusions.
 Pearl subsequently arrests Mighty Mouse on behalf of the ISF, and he goes peacefully, stating he would be the absolute last one to resist the authority of law and order.
 Pearl and the police who cuff Mighty Mouse are crying.